State of Tennessee v. Clinton Travis Simpson

 Wilson | Court of Criminal Appeals | |

 State of Tennessee v.
-Kimberly Wilson Wentzel
+Jackie Wayne Miller

-A Marshall County jury convicted the Defendant, Kimberly Wilson Wentzel, of six counts of prescription fraud and two counts of identity theft.
-After a sentencing hearing, the trial court sentenced the Defendant as a persistent offender and imposed concurrent eleven-year sentences for each of the Defendant’s eight felony convictions.
-The trial court ordered the Defendant to serve her entire sentence in the Tennessee Department of Correction.
-The Defendant now appeals, contending that the trial court erred when it denied her request for alternative sentencing.
-After a thorough review of the record and applicable law, we conclude that the trial court properly denied alternative sentencing. |
+The Defendant, Jackie Wayne Miller, pled guilty to initiation of the process of manufacturing methamphetamine and possession of drug paraphernalia, with the trial court to determine the length and manner of the sentences.
+The trial court subsequently ordered the Defendant to serve an effective sentence of eight years and three months in the Tennessee Department of Correction.
+The Defendant appeals, asserting that the trial court erred when it denied his request for alternative sentencing.
+After a thorough review of the record and applicable law, we affirm the trial court’s judgments. |

 Marshall | Court of Criminal Appeals | |

 State of Tennessee v.
-Tavaria Merritt
+Henry Bates

 Shelby | Court of Criminal Appeals | |